The London Economic

 The London Economic (TLE) is a digital newspaper based in the capital of the UK.
 It rose to prominence during the 2017 United Kingdom general election when it ran the most-shared political story on social media for that election cycle.

 History

-The London Economic emerged from a political blog sharing platform created by Jack Peat and Joe Mellor in 2012.
-It was developed through to 2014 into an alternative news website in an attempt to redress the "political power of the mainstream media", according to editor-in-chief Jack Peat.
+The London Economic emerged from a political blog and developed through to 2014 into an alternative-news website, in an attempt to redress the "political power of the mainstream media", according to editor-in-chief Jack Peat.